Last Updated on 2 March, 2021 by Veronica

 Nice: Monaco and Monte Carlo Tour

-Beware, if you want to go to Monaco in your car, you have to know the price of the parking, it is about 3.5 euros an hour.
+Beware, if you want to go to Monaco in your car, you have to know the parking price, it is about 3.5 euros an hour.

 Recommendations